banner

 RTP Packaging and Sending H264 Detailed Explanation#

-H264 Bitstream Structure
+H264 Stream Structure

 Single NALU#

-The audio and video data following the 12-byte RTP header is relatively simple.
-A single NAL unit encapsulated into the RTP NAL unit stream must comply with the decoding order of the NAL unit.
+The audio and video data follows the 12-byte RTP header, which is relatively simple.
+A single NAL unit packet encapsulated into the RTP NAL unit stream must conform to the decoding order of the NAL unit.
 For NALUs with a length smaller than the MTU size, a single NAL unit mode is generally used.
-A raw H.264 NAL unit typically consists of three parts: [Start Code] [NALU Header] [NALU Payload]
+A raw H.264 NAL unit typically consists of three parts: [Start Code] [NALU Header] [NALU Payload], where the Start Code is used to indicate the beginning of a NAL unit and must be "00 00 00 01" or "00 00 01".
+The NALU header is only one byte, and the rest is the content of the NAL unit.

-When packaging, remove the start code "00 00 01" or "00 00 00 01" and encapsulate the other data into the RTP packet.
+When packaging, remove the "00 00 01" or "00 00 00 01" start code, and package the other data into the RTP packet.

 0 1 2 3